SalomePlatform/yacs/doc/principes.rst

 named “nsteps” or by a parameter of the loop of the same name.
 The current step number is accessible through an output port of the loop named "index".

+To create this type of node:

+- from the GUI, see :ref:`forloop_node`
+- in a XML file, see :ref:`xml_forloop`
+- from python interface, see :ref:`py_forloop`

 The While node
 ''''''''''''''''''''
 A While loop executes the internal node as long as a condition is true.
 The value of the condition is given by a data port of the loop named “condition”.

+To create this type of node:

+- from the GUI, see :ref:`whileloop_node`
+- in a XML file, see :ref:`xml_whileloop`
+- from python interface, see :ref:`py_whileloop`

 The ForEach node
 ''''''''''''''''''''''